icon_burger

 Europe's Suicide?

-This talk examines the paradoxical and increasingly self-destructive posture of European elites in response to the Ukraine war and the broader geopolitical realignments triggered by Donald Trump’s return to power.
-While the war has inflicted severe economic and strategic harm on Europe, its leaders have rejected potential paths to peace, choosing instead to escalate military commitments and embrace long-term confrontation with Russia.
-Far from irrational, this behaviour is best understood as a function of elite interests — psychological denial, political self-preservation, strategic subservience to the United States and a deeper transatlantic alignment with America’s liberal-globalist establishment.
+This talk examines the paradoxical and increasingly self-destructive posture of European elites in response to the ongoing wars and the shifts in global power dynamics.
+While the wars have inflicted severe economic and strategic harm on Europe and its people, its leaders have rejected potential paths to peace, choosing instead to escalate military commitments.

 Workshop